 - 4. If a student should become injured while at school, only minor first aid will be given.
 Parents will be notified of all significant accidents or injuries. - 5.
 If a student requires medication, please administer the dosage prior to the start of the school day.
 If a prescribed medication requires a dosage during the school day, please notify the Junior Academy office and complete a Medication Release form.
-All medications will be kept in the Health Room or the Junior Academy Office. - Emergency medications (ie Epi-pens and/or inhalers) for life-threatening conditions will be kept in the classroom's Emergency Backpacks and will accompany the class at all times. - A Medication Release form must also be completed for any over-the-counter lotions, lip balm, creams, sunscreen, etc. that are sent in to be used while at school. - Students diagnosed with strep throat or pink eye must be on antibiotics for 24 hours before returning to school.
+All medications will be kept in the Junior Academy Office. - Emergency medications (ie Epi-pens and/or inhalers) for life-threatening conditions will be kept in the classroom's Emergency Backpacks and will accompany the class at all times. - A Medication Release form must also be completed for any over-the-counter lotions, lip balm, creams, sunscreen, etc. that are sent in to be used while at school. - Students diagnosed with strep throat or pink eye must be on antibiotics for 24 hours before returning to school. - 6.
+No student may possess or use medical cannabis as defined in KRS 218B.010 on school grounds or at schoolsponsored off-campus events.